 Answering yes to 2 or 3 questions indicates a mild AUD, 4 or 5 indicates a moderate AUD, and over 6 indicates a severe AUD.

 How to Stop Drinking Alcohol Safely With Residential Detox

 Once someone recognizes that they have a problem with alcohol consumption and decides to get help, they will likely need to undergo a residential detox before starting treatment.
 This is required so the individual is sober, clearheaded, and stabilized before entering the treatment program so they can fully engage in their recovery.
 During the residential detox the vital signs will be closely monitored.
 Severe symptoms can suddenly appear on days 3 or 4 of the detox process, which is why there is such close supervision.

 As the withdrawal symptoms commence and intensify, the detox specialists will offer various medications to ease discomfort and prevent seizures.
-There will be medication provided for the nausea and diarrhea, fever, and headache, and benzodiazepines are offered for the insomnia, anxiety symptoms, and seizure prevention.
+There will be medication provided for nausea and diarrhea, fever, and headache, and benzodiazepines are offered for insomnia, anxiety symptoms, and seizure prevention.

 Alcohol detox takes about 5-7 days with most symptoms subsiding at that point.

 Next Steps in Recovery

 Following the residential detox process, the individual will be ready to begin treatment.
-Treatment for alcoholism involves an integrated approach accessing evidence-based psychotherapies, such as cognitive behavioral therapy, dialectical behavior therapy, and others, along with other activities that will compliment the traditional therapies.
+Treatment for alcoholism involves an integrated approach to accessing evidence-based psychotherapies, such as cognitive behavioral therapy, dialectical behavior therapy, and others, along with other activities that will complement traditional therapies.
 This might include recreational therapy, holistic therapies, experiential activities, nutritional counseling, and relapse prevention strategizing.

-After completing the rehab program, which can last 1-12 months depending on the severity of the AUD, the continuing care services should come into play.
+After completing the rehab program, which can last 1-12 months depending on the severity of the AUD, continuing care services should come into play.
 These help to reinforce recovery efforts during the early months following rehab, as it is a vulnerable time that can result in relapse.
-Continuing care might include sober living housing, ongoing therapy at an outpatient rehab, and attending recovery community meetings such as A.A. or SMART Recovery.
+Continuing care might include sober living housing, ongoing therapy at outpatient rehab, and attending recovery community meetings such as A.A. or SMART Recovery.

 Capo By the Sea Leading Luxury Alcohol Treatment Center Orange County